 1. Choose Your Destination Carefully

-Make sure you research all destinations for the cost of livng and course fees, this can save you tons of money!
-Studying in South America for example is a lot cheaper than traveling to study in Europe.
-Some recommended budget study abroad destinations include:
+Make sure you research all destinations for the cost of living and course fees, and how you plan to pay for them, this can save you tons of money!

 - Argentina - international students pay a very small fee to enroll at public universities in the county